-The TANF Eligibility Worker must review the Absent Parent Maintenance window in the automated computer system, by selecting each child.
-If a reason of financial or paternity appears in the 'Child Support Non Cooperation Reason(s)' box for any children included for TANF, there may be an outstanding issue that needs to be resolved prior to approval of the TANF application.
-The individual must contact the Regional Child Support office as the Up-front Child Support eligibility requirement will not be met until the issue is resolved.
+The eligibility worker must review the automated computer system for each child TANF is being request to see if there is an outstanding Child Support Non-cooperation.
+If a reason of financial or paternity appears for any children included for TANF, there may be an outstanding issue that needs to be resolved prior to approval of the TANF application.
+The individual must contact the Regional Child Support Division office as the Up-front Child Support eligibility requirement will not be met until the issue is resolved.